littinrajan/littinrajan/README.md

 I am a Software Developer from India.
 Interested in, write about and develop (open source) software solutions for and with Python, Julia and GoLang.

-Working as an AI Software Developer at Techversant Infotech Working as a Mentor at Exercism for the programming Languages Python, Julia and C
+Working as an AI Software Developer at Techversant Infotech and a Mentor at Exercism for the programming Languages Python, Julia and C

 # Where I'm "active"
 * [Stack Overflow](https://stackoverflow.com/users/12266677/littin-rajan)